croft2K/Calorie-Mate/README.md

-A simple app to establish the calories in custom portion sizes based on the example provided on the food pack.
+A simple app to establish the calories contained in custom portion sizes.

+Bootstrap 5
+Javascript
+JQuery

 https://croftee.github.io/Calorie-Mate/